 Olson: I don't.
 Want.
 To die.

-Rasputinian Death / Body Horror: Hank Olson is shot in the belly as he climbs up onto the halftrack.
+- Rasputinian Death: Hank Olson is shot in the belly as he climbs up onto the halftrack.
 The next two bullets knock him to the ground, then he takes three more, and then he starts to sit up.
-More shots lay him out, but he manages to get to his feet and start walking - even though his intestines are now spilling out of his body.
+More shots lay him out, but he manages to get to his feet and start walking, even though his intestines are now spilling out of his body.
 After he finally falls dead, the soldiers put two more bullets in him and take him away.

-Suicide Attack: Hank Olson and Collie Parker both try to overtake one of the escort half-tracks by force.
-Both of them fail, but while Parker gets off lightly, Olson is made an example of.
+- Suicide Attack: Hank Olson and Collie Parker both try to overtake one of the escort half-tracks by force.
+Both of them fail, but while Parker gets off lightly even after killing one of the soldiers, Olson is made an example of.

-Why Don't You Just Shoot Him?: Averted.
-The soldiers on the half-tracks have no problems shooting Runners under any circumstances, although they still have to give out the mandated three warnings unless the Walkers directly attack the vehicles.
+- Why Don't You Just Shoot Him?: Averted.
+The soldiers on the half-tracks have no problems shooting Walkers under any circumstances, although they still have to give out the mandated three warnings unless the Walkers directly attack the vehicles.